JohnMarzulli/BusyLight/readme.md

 ### USB-C Charger

+Adding the USB-C charger and LiPo is _optional_.
+You may instead elect to run from the USB-B port on the Pi Pico.
+Please be aware that the device uses so little current that many USB battery banks will cut-off.

 | Wire Color                     | USB-C Charger | Destination                |
 | ------------------------------ | ------------- | -------------------------- |
 | Red                            | B+            | JST Female Plug Red Wire   |